We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 It’s relatively easy to transfer some of the items you store in iCloud—such as your contacts, calendars, photos, and videos—to Google’s servers.
 But you need to start this process before you ditch your iPhone.

 First, download the Google Drive for iOS app to your old device.
 Open it and sign in with your Google account credentials.
-Next, tap the Menu button on the top left, followed by the Settings and then Backup.
+Next, tap the menu button (three lines) in the top left, followed by Settings and then Backup.
 Now you’ll see a list of items, including Contacts, Calendar events, and Photos & videos.
 Select all the entries you want to transfer to your new Android phone.

 A quick note on photos and videos: These files will transfer to Google Photos, which will count against your cloud storage quota.
 Google Drive gives you a total of 15GB of free storage space, shared across Drive, Gmail, and Google Photos.
 The latter can really eat up your quota, so if you end up needing more room, you can pay to upgrade.
 Prices start at $19.99 a year for 100GB.

 Move music, movies, and TV shows

 Apple Music is one of the few apps Apple makes that actually work on Android.
 If you subscribe to the service, you can take all your playlists and songs with you on your leap to Android, including files you’ve uploaded from your iTunes account.
-However, you do have to pay a subscription fee starting at $4.99 to keep using the app.
+However, you will have to pay a subscription fee starting at $5.99 to keep using the app.